openlayers/openlayers/doc/faq.md

 projections.

 There isn't only one projection, but there are many common ones.
-Each projection has different properties, in that it accurately represents distances, angles or areas.
+Each projection has different properties, in that it accurately represents distances, angles, or areas.
 Certain projections are better suited for different regions in the world.

 Back to the original question: OpenLayers is capable of dealing with most